 Here are some strategies to avoid getting scammed.

 Use the gift card within the guarantee period.
 Treat gift cards like cash.
-Use them as soon as possible so the card doesn’t get lost, the balance gets used up, or the store goes bust.
+Use them as soon as possible so the card doesn’t get lost, the balance gets used up or the store goes bust.
 For these reasons, be careful if you regift them.
 You have no control over when or how the recipient actually uses the card.

 Don’t combine gift card balances.
-A few years ago, Starbucks deactivated a gift card I’d purchased from Cardpool with only gave a vague explanation.
+A few years ago, Starbucks deactivated a gift card I’d purchased from Cardpool and only gave a vague explanation.
 My guess is the card had been purchased with a stolen credit card.
 Unfortunately, I’d already transferred the balance to my existing Starbucks account balance, which Starbucks also froze.
 I was eventually able to get my own Starbucks funds restored and Cardpool made me whole after I contacted customer service.
-But things would have been a lot easier if I hadn’t comingled gift card balances.
+But things would have been a lot easier if I hadn’t commingled gift card balances.

 Check for signs of tampering.
-Sometimes warehouse clubs sell discounted gift cards or other retailers might offer gift card promotions around the holidays.
+Sometimes warehouse clubs sell discounted gift cards, or other retailers might offer gift card promotions around the holidays.
 If you’re buying a physical gift card in store, make sure that it doesn’t show any signs of tampering.
 If the cardboard is ripped or the PIN has been scratched off, don’t buy it!
 These could be signs that a scammer has written down the gift card code.
 If that’s the case, they can use it online after the card gets activated at the register.